ADC-GDIT-Spring-2025/Backend/README.md

 - Open a browser and go to `http://localhost:7474`
 - Enter the username and password (neo4j/cheerios4150)
 - Enter the command `MATCH (n) RETURN n` to get all nodes/relationships in the graph
-- Enter the command `MATCH (n) DETACH DELETE n` to get rid of all nodes/relationships in the graph

 #### To populate the graph with the Enron email dataset: